The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Characteristic Analysis of DFT, DWT, and Harmonized Norm

-In summary, the DWT provides a localized orthogonal solution that targets the drivers of optimization bias with higher granularity than the DFT.
-By reducing temporal correlation across multiple scales, it optimizes the SSNR while preserving the local structural integrity of the signal.
+\paragraph{Summary.} The DWT provides a localized orthogonal solution that targets the structural driver of optimization bias with higher granularity than the DFT.
+By reducing temporal dependence across multiple scales, it can lower the effective SSNR while preserving local signal structure.